amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - The Moon is Following Us
 - Minor Arcana
 - Tin Can Society
+- Archie (Mark Waid/Fiona Staples)
+- Kill or Be Killed
 ## On Hold
 - Damn Them All #2
 - Poison Ivy #4